YasinOmer/ziggis/trunk/ZigGis/readme.txt

 The official zigGIS web site is http://code.google.com/p/ziggis/.
 The old ZigGis web site is no longer supported.

-We have imported the svn project (zigGIS 1.1 release) in google code, source code can be checked out at this address:
+We have imported the svn project in google code, source code can be checked out at this address:

 http://ziggis.googlecode.com/svn/